 We can see right from the hypothalamus and the pituitary, which will typically single the thyroid to produce more thyroid hormone, those two tissues are not able to detect that the animal is hypothyroid so they're not able to tell the thyroid gland to produce more thyroid hormone.

-Then we've actually found the thyroid gland itself is not responding to signals and is kind of shutting down it's own production of thyroid hormone.
+Then we've actually found the thyroid gland itself is not responding to signals and is kind of shutting down its own production of thyroid hormone.

-So it's really the entire system that is disreguated in these significant infections.
+So it's really the entire system that is dysregulated in these significant infections.

 Dr. Hamonic says this work will help in developing treatment options for hypothyroidism associated with disease and as a foundation for further research.